Sewing Cabinet Side Table

 Spray Paint Hardware

-I decided to spray paint the hardware black to match the top of the side table/sewing cabinet.
+I sprayed the hardware black to match the top of the side table/sewing cabinet.

-Are you loving the color combination as much as I am?
+Do you love the color combination as much as I do?

 Currently, I’m staging all my projects in The Sugar Shack.
-It’s really getting full of projects!
+It’s getting full of projects!

 Sewing Cabinet into Side Table or Writing Desk?

-Paired with my easy weave chair, the sewing cabinet side table makes a great writing desk!
+Paired with my easy weave chair, the sewing cabinet side table makes an excellent writing desk!

 You should share & save on Pinterest for later.